On the road…again!

 The intention of this chronicle was to document with Google Earth screenshots one or more of the places where the Bengal Tiger and the Footloose Forester once lived.
 When they were successfully captured and put into the appropriate Travel or Business/Career portfolios, the intention was then to use them as graphic and reference sources to be inserted into other stories.

-Upon reflexion, it was apparent that this chronicle would also qualify for the Coincidence portfolio, or the Defining Moments portfolio.
+Upon reflection, it was apparent that this chronicle would also qualify for the Coincidence portfolio, or the Defining Moments portfolio.
 Multiple uses for Google Earth satellite photos are so varied that the Footloose Forester realized that he could kill several birds with one stone, and with one Google Earth screenshot.
 Let me explain.

 420 Olohana Street